top of page

 Once your pet is at the hospital, depending on the severity of the burn, they'll be treated with additional immediate cooling to the affiliated area, wound cleaning, pain management, antibiotics to prevent infection, and with more serious burns, IV fluids to combat shock and ensure proper hydration.

-Remember, VEG is here to help you and your pet 24 hours a day, every day.
+Remember, VEG emergency vets are always here to help you and your pet 24 hours a day, every day.

 Pet Fire Safety Tips